Nasrulla10/AIML-Lab02/Readme.md

 print(summary)

 ```
+10. Have a look at a specific summarization model available in HuggingFace - https://huggingface.co/EbanLee/kobart-summary-v3
-10. Run the summarization for a specific model given below
+11. Run the summarization for this model given below

 ```
 from transformers import pipeline